 While the process of determining your financial aid eligibility is basically the same for all applicants, there is some flexibility for specific circumstances.
 Situations which might merit special circumstances include 1) unusual medical and dental expenses, 2) unusual child care and dependent care costs, 3) unusual debts, 4) income reduction or nonrecurring income, and 5) a family and financial situation where a student normally considered dependent could be considered independent.
 If you feel you have any special circumstances that might affect the amount you and your family are expected to contribute, talk with a Financial Aid Specialist before you complete the FAFSA.

 All financial aid awards are based on full-time status (12 credit hours or more).
 However, if you attend less than 12 credit hours, your award will be reduced proportionately.
-You may also be able to receive Work-Study, FSEOG if you attend less than full-time.
+You may also be able to receive State Grants, FSEOG if you attend less than full-time.

 If you have aid in excess of your tuition/fees and bookstore charges, a check will be disbursed to you for the balance after all semester charges have been paid.
 Refunds checks will be made available before the 60% point of the semester.
 If you drop classes and your enrollment status drops below full-time, your award may also be reduced.
 Disburesment dates are advertised on the Financial Aid page.